Breakthrough Drug Donanemab: A Turning Point in Alzheimer’s Disease Treatment

 Among the patients with Alzheimer’s disease Those with brain scans showed low or moderate levels of a protein called tau.
 The drug was found to slow clinical deterioration by 35 percent.
 Tau levels are a marker of how advanced the disease is.
 When the results were combined to include people with higher levels of this protein, they were There is a 22% slowdown in disease progression.

-Some patients were withdrawn from the drugs after as little as six months, the researchers said, because scans showed the amyloid in their brains had completely disappeared.
-They said treatment could be stopped after that – with early indications that plaques that had been in the making for decades had been formed.
+Some patients were withdrawn from the drugs following as little as six months, the researchers said, because scans showed the amyloid in their brains had completely disappeared.
+They said treatment might be stopped following that – with early indications that plaques that had been in the making for decades had been formed.
 It will take several years to come back.

 The newspaper said, that the drug works by using the immune system to remove amyloid – a buildup of toxic deposits in the brain that prevent brain cells from communicating, and therefore, it is only effective for people with Alzheimer’s disease in its early stages and not other forms of the disease, such as vascular dementia or frontal dementia. temporal.